 Aviation is a separate combat category and includes interceptors, bombers, and even cruisers.
 Aviation operates autonomously and is not directly controlled by the player.
 The player has limited options to issue commands to squadrons or individual aircraft.

-An interceptor designed for fast pursuit of targets.
-It can move quickly and react instantly to battlefield situations.
-It is suitable for eliminating light, fast units such as Imperials, fireflies, enemy missiles, or other aircraft of the same class.
-It excels in defense against bombers.
+The Interceptor is a fighter designed for rapid target pursuit.
+It can move at high speeds and react quickly to battlefield situations.
+It specializes in eliminating light and fast units, such as Imps, Fireflies, enemy missiles, or other fighters of the same class.
+The Interceptor is also a key element in defending against bombers.

 Squadrons dock to the spacecraft (mothership).
 Docking is only possible on a spacecraft equipped with a hangar module.
 Hangars have a dedicated capacity of slots for specific aircraft classes.